Endoscopic lifting of simple supercuspidal representations of SO(2n+1) to GL(2n): Characters of simple supercuspidal representations

-Let us first recall the characters of representations of a $p$-adic reductive group.
-For a connected reductive group $G$ over $F$, we write $G^{\rs}(F)$ for the set of regular semisimple elements of $G(F)$.
-This is an open subset of $G(F)$.
-We denote by $\mathcal{H}(G)$ the set of compactly supported locally constant functions on $G(F)$.
+Let us first recall the characters of representations of $p$-adic reductive groups.
+For a connected reductive group $\mathbf{G}$ over $F$, we write $G^{\rs}$ for the set of regular semisimple elements of $G$.
+This is an open subset of $G$.
+We denote by $\mathcal{H}(G)$ the set of compactly supported locally constant functions on $G$.

-\begin{thm}[\cite{MR0414797}] Let $G$ be a connected reductive group over $F$.
-Let $\pi$ be an irreducible smooth representation of $G(F)$.
-Then there exists a unique locally constant function $\Theta_\pi$ on $G^{\rs}(F)$ such that
+\begin{thm}[\cite{MR0414797}] Let $\mathbf{G}$ be a connected reductive group over $F$.
+Let $\pi$ be an irreducible smooth representation of $G$.
+Then there exists a unique locally constant function $\Theta_\pi$ on $G^{\rs}$ such that

-for every $f \in \mathcal{H}(G)$ satisfying $\supp(f) \subset G^{\rs}(F)$, where $\tr \pi$ is the distribution character of $\pi$. \end{thm}
+for every $f \in \mathcal{H}(G)$ satisfying $\supp(f) \subseteq G^{\rs}$, where $\tr \pi$ is the distribution character of $\pi$. \end{thm}

 We call $\Theta_\pi$ the $\mathit{character}$ of $\pi$.
 This function is invariant under conjugation.

 When $\pi$ is a supercuspidal representation which is compactly induced from an open subgroup, we have the following formula to describe its character.